akashpayneSRO/NodeChan/README.md

 ### GUI Mode
 There is currently no graphical interface for NodeChan, but this is a planned feature - coming soon!
+For now, use the "-nogui" option when you run NodeChan to access console mode.

 ### Peers